The Smashing Saxons: 600-1066

 HBH50 The Nasty Normans 1066-1154.

-Vanessa King is a lecturer in Medieval and early Modern History at Regents University.
-She also teaches at Birbeck and Goldsmiths Colleges, University of London.
-Her expertise in medieval matters means she is frequently called upon to give public lectures and speak on BBC Radio.
-At City Lit Vanessa teaches London history and offers day schools on all aspects of medieval and early modern history.
-She also runs bridge courses at all levels.
+Vanessa King is a lecturer in Medieval and early Modern History at Regents University, and Birkbeck College University of London.
+At City Lit, Vanessa offers courses and day schools on London, as well as European history from the Fall of Rome to 1800.
+She has published widely on the Anglo-Norman period (1066-1154), and is currently writing a book on Early English Queenship 600-1066 for Routledge.
+You can follow her progress via her website: https://queenshipinpreconquestengland.wordpress.com/ Vanessa’s expertise in medieval matters means she is frequently called upon to give public lectures and speak on BBC Radio.
 Vanessa's philosophy of teaching is to make history come alive through informative presentations with a good sense of humour.
-In her spare time, Vanessa enjoys nothing better than talking history over a glass of red wine!
-For further information why not check out her website.
+In her spare time, she enjoys nothing better than talking history over a glass of red wine!

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.